 A tribute to Sam Cooke (American singer, songwriter, civil-rights activist, and entrepreneur).

-Before your black-and-grey realism tattoos, you had much popularity with cartoons and video game characters on skin.
+Before becoming known for your black-and-grey realism tattoos, you enjoyed making color tattoos of cartoons and video game characters.

-I wasn’t entirely happy with my color tattoos because they look good at first, but over time, some didn’t look so good, such as light pigments on dark skin.
+I wasn’t entirely happy with my color tattoos because they looked good at first, but some didn’t look so good over time, such as light-colored pigments on dark skin.
 I’m my harshest critic, and I don’t want to trick my customers, so I focused on black-and-grey inks that provide better results.
 I already got my inspiration from old B&W movies and photography.
-I especially like vintage (the 70s) photos of women, and want to do something similar to that soon.
+I especially like vintage (the 70s) photos of women and want to do something similar to that soon.

-The Bobblehead character tattoos were featured in international magazines, and social media went viral and helped my career.
+I made Bobblehead-character tattoos that were featured in magazines and social media, they went viral and helped my career.
 They were a success among viewers and media, but not commercially (I tattooed them on my friends for free).
 Even though it didn’t bring me money, it was an excellent opportunity to show my work.
 I still travel with a handmade Sackboy figure that is my good luck talisman.